syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 # Getting Started with UWP Gantt Chart

-This section explains how to create and configure a simple Gantt application.
+This section explains how to create and configure a simple UWP Gantt Chart application.

 ## Referencing Essential Studio components in your solution